Structure

 HTML links use <a> with href to connect pages, supporting external URLs.

-A basic HTML link consists of an <a> tag with the href attribute specifying the destination URL.
+An HTML link is created using the <a> tag with the href attribute.
 The text between the opening and closing <a> tags is the clickable part of the link.

-To open a link in a new tab, you can use the target attribute with the value _blank.
-This is useful for keeping the user on your site while allowing them to explore external content.
+To open a link in a new tab, add the target attribute with the value _blank.
+This is useful when linking to external sites, as it keeps the user on your website while allowing them to view another page.

-You can link to a specific section within a page by using an ID attribute on the target element and a hash (#) symbol followed by the ID in the href attribute.
+HTML links can also jump to specific sections within the same page using fragment identifiers.
+This is done by assigning an id attribute to the target element and using a hash (#) followed by the id in the href attribute.

 Conclusion